 Should you need to download software, visit the CCS Software Distribution Site.

-Should you require additional IT support please contact the CCS Help Centre (see contact methods below).
+Should you require additional IT support please contact the CCS Help Centre.
 We have temporarily extended Help Centre hours to serve our community:

 Bring your laptop with you if you expect a remote work situation.
 When there is reason to suspect the campus may close and a remote work situation may ensue (pending snowstorm, campus emergency, pandemic planning, etc.), employees with laptops and headsets should consider proactively taking these devices home.
 Doing so will keep your device safe and readily available should you need it for work purposes.